tomato2718/ATBCaptcha/README.md

 ### Arguments
 #### Requirement
 - `text`: The text to display on captcha.
-- `--output`: The path of where the captcha to be save.
+- `--output`: The path of where the captcha to be saved.

 #### Optional
 - `--font`: Path of a `TrueType` font, `HackNerdFont` will be use as default if not specified.